petaverse-cloud/pv-docs-site/docs/petority/general-setting/refresh-rates.md

 	Maximizes battery life, suitable for pets in a safe zone with less frequent updates.

++ **120 Seconds:**

+	Optimizes battery usage, ideal for pets in a safe zone with minimal updates.

 ## Configuring Tracking Intervals:
 Follow these steps to configure the Tracking Intervals within the Petority app: